bestbat/Homura/Tweaks.md

 # The Elder Scrolls V: Skyrim

-Enable "Windowed Mode" at the start and change the graphic settings to very low so that you stwy under 4GB ram usage.
+Enable "Windowed Mode" at the start and change the graphic settings to very low so that you stay under 4GB ram usage.

 # PAYDAY 2